svanderbleek/twpgtwp/README.md

-An Exploration Platform for Microcoded RISC-V Cores leveraging the One Instruction Set Computer Principle A Multi-One Instruction Set Computer for Microcontroller Applications Hybrid Analog Signal-Based Models of Computation
+An Exploration Platform for Microcoded RISC-V Cores leveraging the One Instruction Set Computer Principle A Multi-One Instruction Set Computer for Microcontroller Applications Hybrid Analog Signal-Based Models of Computation Review on HEROIC Framework: Homomorphically EncRypted One Instruction Computer

 ## Feasability Study